 Michael Brown Bick (’85) is a tutor in Hawaii.
 He earned an M.S. in physics at San José State University in 2000, and did further graduate study in physics at the University of California, Riverside.

-Allyson Bishop (’86) is a homemaker and real estate investor in Germany.
+Allyson Bishop (’86) is a self-employed property manager in San Francisco.
 She received her Ph.D. in biomedical physics at UCLA in 1994 after winning a fellowship upon graduation from SSU.

-Tom Bittancourt (’03) is a metrology process engineer at GE/PrimeStar Solar in Arvada, CO.
+Tom Bittancourt (’03) is a test engineer at EchoStar Corporation in Colorado.
+He was formerly a metrology process engineer at GE/PrimeStar Solar in Arvada, CO.

 Anthony Blume (’92) is a research and development engineer doing microwave design for Tektronix in Beaverton OR.
 He formerly worked for many years for Hewlett-Packard and Agilent.